-We believe that the financing transactions discussed above should provide us with funding necessary for us to continue as a going concern.
-However, in the event we need additional capital, there can be no assurance that such capital will be available to us on favorable terms, if at all.
-As such, these material circumstances cast substantial doubt on our ability to continue as a going concern for a period no less than 12 months from the date of this report.
-Our consolidated financial statements do not include any adjustments that might be necessary if we are unable to continue as a going concern.
+We are currently in default with respect to our Secured Convertible Notes and Unsecured Convertible Debentures which, as of December 31, 2021, amounted to \$213.4 million, including interest accrued thereon.
+In February 2021, we issued \$11.0 million of senior secured bridge notes.
+While we believe that we have funding necessary for us to continue as a going concern, we may need to raise additional capital and there can be no assurance that such capital will be available to us on favorable terms, if at all.
+As such, these material circumstances cast substantial doubt on our ability to continue as a going concern for a period of no less than 12 months from the date of this report, and our consolidated financial statements do not include any adjustments that might be necessary if we are unable to continue as a going concern.
+We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently plan due to incorrect assumptions or due to a decision to expand our activities beyond those currently planned.